StraigenDaigen/social_distancing_ai/README.md

 ![](https://i.ibb.co/2YNMgcd/campanario-out.gif)

 # Instructions
+- Download the weights from this link https://drive.google.com/drive/folders/1DUk-Hg3ZYAFzi8fyKZpfITzNhsdzfPWp?usp=sharing and put it in the main folder
 - There are 2 ways to use this project:
     - Install all requirements locally.
     - Use dockerfile or the image in docker hub.